 Offshore Wind Energy Development in Humboldt County

-Humboldt County has been featured in local, national and international news throughout 2018 as a potentially ideal location for offshore wind energy generation.
+Humboldt County has been featured in local, national and international news since 2018 as a potentially ideal location for offshore wind energy generation.
 The Redwood Coast Energy Authority, tasked with developing local renewable resources and energy-related economic advancement, has taken lead on coordinating the extensive planning and research process required for what could be California’s first floating offshore wind project.
 While conversations with local fishermen, tribes, environmentalists, labor unions and government partners are ongoing, our community’s response has been supportive.
 RCEA is committed to advancing the responsible development of our offshore wind resource in a manner that maximizes benefits to the local community.

 Why Offshore Wind?